leaherb/GoFish/README.md

 ### Enhancement Ideas
 GoFish is in it's first Phase of development.
 As it stands, it searches CSV files already existing in a local directory.
 Future Phases could include:

+* rework the trimming logic and functions that create fixed-size datasets
 * code improvements (improve performance, refactor, document, etc.)
 * do not limit feature exploration to Gapminder.org data
 * more feature filters